decafjs/decaf-hazelcast/README.md

 - ./hazelcast.xml
 - bower_components/decaf-hazelcast/hazelcast.xml

+See the Hazelcast documentation for configuration details (editing the xml file).

 ## Supported methods

 Once you have a client or server instance, you may call one of: